epam/edp-install/docs/operator-guide/import-strategy.md

         gitHost: git.sample.com
         gitUser: git
         httpsPort: 443
-        nameSshKeySecret: gitlab-sshkey
+        nameSshKeySecret: gitlab-configuration
         sshPort: 22

   !!! note
       The value of the **nameSshKeySecret** property is the name of the Secret that is indicated in the first point above.

-4. Create `Jenkinsserviceaccount` Custom Resource with the **credentials** field that corresponds to the **nameSshKeySecret** property above.
+5. Create `Jenkinsserviceaccount` Custom Resource with the **credentials** field that corresponds to the **nameSshKeySecret** property above.

       apiVersion: v2.edp.epam.com/v1
       kind: JenkinsServiceAccount
       metadata:
-        name: gitlab-sshkey
+        name: gitlab-configuration
         namespace: <edp-project>
       spec:
-        credentials: gitlab-sshkey
+        credentials: gitlab-configuration
         ownerName: ''
         type: ssh